fhiso/legacy-format/data-model.md

 ### MARC   {#MARC}

-An event of recording a formal agreement of marriage, including the prenuptial agreement in which marriage partners reach agreement about the property rights of one or both, securing property to their children.
+Marriage contract: an event of recording a formal agreement of marriage, including the prenuptial agreement in which marriage partners reach agreement about the property rights of one or both, securing property to their children.

 Contexts
 :   .`[FAM]`.`[MARC]`